aleksander-mendoza/SolomonoffLib/README.md

 The language supports regular expressions of the following form

-    "this is some literal string"
+    'this is some literal string'
-    "this is" | "union of languages"
+    'this is' | 'union of languages'
-    "this is Kleene closure"*
+    'this is Kleene closure'*
-    "this is" : "output"
+    'this is' : 'output'
-    ("this is" : "output under Kleene closure")*
+    ('this is' : 'output under Kleene closure')*
-    "this is" : "also output under Kleene closure"* "this is" : ("invalid because it leads to nondeterminism"*) "this is invalid":"because it leads to nondeterminism" | "this is invalid":"because it leads to nondeterminism as well" "this" [a-z] "is a range"
+    'this is' : 'also output under Kleene closure'* 'this is' : ('invalid because it leads to nondeterminism'*) 'this is invalid':'because it leads to nondeterminism' | 'this is invalid':'because it leads to nondeterminism as well' 'this' [a-z] 'is a range'
-    "more ranges:" [a-z][a-z][0-9]*[a-z]
+    'more ranges:' [a-z][a-z][0-9]*[a-z]
-    "not a range [a-z]"
+    'not a range [a-z]'
-    "this is epsilon output":""
+    'this is epsilon output':''
-    "":"this is output from epsilon"
+    '':'this is output from epsilon'
-    "":"this is invalid because it leads to nondeterminism"* "this" 1 "is weighted expression"
+    '':'this is invalid because it leads to nondeterminism'* 'this' 1 'is weighted expression'
-    "this is weighted Kleen closure" 3 *
+    'this is weighted Kleen closure' 3 *
-    "going " ( 3 "here is":"more important" | 2 "here is":"less important") " hence there is no nondeterminism"
+    'going ' ( 3 'here is':'more important' | 2 'here is':'less important') ' hence there is no nondeterminism'

 ## Vernacular language

-The language of regular expressions gain additional power from being embedded in "vernacular" language of functions.
+The language of regular expressions gain additional power from being embedded in 'vernacular' language of functions.